ZellyDev-Games/OpenSplit/README.md

 ### Run the app
 1. Download a nightly for your OS (or build from source).
 2. Unzip and run the binary.
 On macOS, you may need to right-click → Open the first time.
-3. From the app, right click and select `Edit Splits` to create a new split file.
+3. Click "Create Split File" to get started.

 ### Create your first splits (basic flow)
 - Create a new split file (Game + Category).